SammyShaw/SammyShaw.github.io/_posts/_2022-01-20-customer-segmentation.md

 | 2 | 36.4% | 39.4% | 2.9% | 21.3%  |

 <br>
-For *Cluster 0* we see a reasonably significant portion of spend being allocated to each of the product areas.
+For *Cluster 0* we see roughly even portions being allocated to each of the product areas, with meat being the highest portion of their grocery spend.
 For *Cluster 1* we see quite high proportions of spend being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
-It could be hypothesised that these customers are following a vegan diet.
-Finally customers in *Cluster 2* spend, on average, significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet - very interesting!
+It could be hypothesized that these customers are following a vegan diet.
+Finally customers in *Cluster 2* spend, on average, significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet - interesting!

 ___
 <br>
 # Application <a name="kmeans-application"></a>

-Even those this is a simple solution, based upon high level product areas it will help leaders in the business, and category managers gain a clearer understanding of the customer base.
+Even though this is a simple solution, based upon high level product areas it will help leaders in the business, and category managers gain a clearer understanding of the customer base.

 Tracking these clusters over time would allow the client to more quickly react to dietary trends, and adjust their messaging and inventory accordingly.